 These Zucchini Potato Pancakes are classic potato pancakes spiked with beautiful green zucchini.
 They’re golden brown and crispy on the outside, soft on the inside, and really delicious!
 A great way to use up some of that garden zucchini!

-These Zucchini Potato Pancakes are one of my all-time favorite zucchini recipes.
-I’ve been making them for a really long time.
+These Zucchini Potato Pancakes are one of my all-time favorite zucchini recipes, and I’ve been making them for a really long time.
 They aren’t the prettiest food you’ll see here on the blog, but what they lack in looks they totally make up for in flavor!

 Potato pancakes are kind of a thing up here in Northeast PA where I’m from.
 Everybody’s grandma and/or mom seemed to make them.
 You’ll find them at every community picnic, carnival, and fair.
 There are even a few restaurants that specialize in them.